oscar-bartman/oscar-bartman.github.io/_posts/2025-01-02-how-i-team-lead.md

 When facing uncertainty, it is often best to **just try something and learn as quickly as possible.** This may sound a bit reckless, but often it is much more productive to take the best couple of ideas your team comes up with in half an hour of discussion, pick one and run with it, and see where it breaks down.
 Then, when you have seen it fail, you gather your data, analyze it, come up with a better idea, and run it again.

 This cycle of *pick a solution, try it out, watch it fail, gather data, extract lessons, refine/ditch your solution for something else, repeat* can be safely performed only if you have all your pre-prod environments and rollback mechanisms in place.
 This motivates the team to keep those environments and mechanisms up to spec.
 Most importantly, it keeps the pace going.
-The cycle can be hooked into your team's *rituals* and discussions can be had about concrete solutions and actual data.
+The cycle can be hooked onto your team's *rituals* and discussions can be had about concrete solutions and actual data.
 Documentation can be short and pertaining to actual lessons learned.